nexxtway/react-rainbow/src/components/DateTimePicker/readme.md

     </div>
 ```

-# DateTimePicker with custom icon
+# DateTimePicker with custom FontAwesome icon
 ##### It is possible to provide a custom icon for the input if you pass the `icon` prop.

 ```js